aemsites/coveo-commerce-ssg/README.md

 The action uses LiveSearch to list products from the store.
 PLEASE NOTE that LiveSearch has a hard limit on the maximum number of results that can be returned in a search query: 10,000.
 For further details, please see https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/boundaries-limits#query

+To mitigate that issue, the [fetch-all-products](/actions/fetch-all-products/index.js) action goes into each of the categories to fetch all products under each category.
+Then it combines all products and removes any duplicates.